plasticmacaroni/bg3-missables/checklist.md

   - Visit camp to find out more about the boy, post-attack
 - Give Dammon what he needs to help Karlach, two times
 # Moonrise Towers
+- Convince the gnolls and chef to work with you
 - Get some more tadpoles
   - Convince the guard on the docks to let you investigate the shipping crates
   - Destroy the barrel with the tadpoles after investigating